MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-prerequisites-from-network-share.md

  **To identify prerequisites**

 1. Refer to the article, [Hardware and software requirements for SharePoint Server 2016](hardware-and-software-requirements.md), which lists all the required and optional software for SharePoint Server 2016.
 Additionally, this article provides the download location for each prerequisite that can be downloaded from the Internet.
+For hardware and software requirements for SharePoint Server 2019, see [Hardware and software requirements for SharePoint Server 2019](hardware-and-software-requirements-2019.md)

     For the SharePoint 2013 version, see [Hardware and software requirements for SharePoint 2013](hardware-and-software-requirements-0.md).